-- The water temperature (Figure 1) ranged from a minimum of -0.19°C to a maximum of 2.08°C , with temperature generally increasing throughout the deployment period. - While there appears to be little correlation with stage, there is far less diurnal variation during periods of increased stage, presumably due to precipitation, cloud cover and lower daytime ambient air temperatures.
+- The water temperature (Figure 1) ranged from a minimum of -0.18°C to a maximum of 7.16°C , with temperature generally increasing throughout the deployment period. - While there appears to be little correlation with stage, there is far less diurnal variation during periods of increased stage, presumably due to precipitation, cloud cover and lower daytime ambient air temperatures.

-- Throughout the deployment period pH values (Figure 2) ranged from a minimum of 4.59 to a maximum of 5.35 with all the values falling well below the recommended range (6.5 - 9.0) for the CCME Canadian Water Quality Guidelines for the Protection of Aquatic Life. - The background pH of this stream is normally lower than the lower limit of the recommended range. - There appears to be an inverse correlation with stage.
+- Throughout the deployment period pH values (Figure 2) ranged from a minimum of 4.53 to a maximum of 5.16 with all the values falling well below the recommended range (6.5 - 9.0) for the CCME Canadian Water Quality Guidelines for the Protection of Aquatic Life. - The background pH of this stream is normally lower than the lower limit of the recommended range. - There appears to be an inverse correlation with stage.

-- The specific conductivity (Figure 3) ranged from a minimum of 8.2 $\mu\text{S}/\text{cm}$ to a maximum of 14.3 $\mu\text{S}/\text{cm}$ over the deployment period. - It is unclear as to why there is a change in specific conductivity in the first few hours of the deployment period. - There appears to be some correlation between specific conductivity and the beginning of the rising leg of each stage increase, suggesting that these changes were triggered by precipitation events and the onset of runoff.
+- The specific conductivity (Figure 3) ranged from a minimum of 16.0 $\mu\text{S}/\text{cm}$ to a maximum of 18.5 $\mu\text{S}/\text{cm}$ over the deployment period. - There appears to be some correlation between specific conductivity and the beginning of the rising leg of each stage increase, suggesting that these changes were triggered by precipitation events and the onset of runoff.

-- The dissolved oxygen (Figure 4) values ranged from a minimum of 12.83 mg/L to a maximum of 13.98 mg/L over the deployment period.
-With the percent saturation ranging between 89.3 and 98.4. - Dissolved oxygen (mg/L) is generally inversely proportional to water temperature. - The dip in Dissolved Oxygen during the last week of February corresponds to an increase in stage, presumably from a precipitation event. - For the entire deployment period dissolved oxygen values fell above the upper limit recommended by CCME Canadian Water Quality Guidelines for the Protection of Aquatic Life (cold water/other life stages - above 6.5 mg/L; cold water/early life stages - above 9.5 mg/L). - Lower dissolved oxygen values are considered to be solely a function of the naturally warmer water temperatures. - Based upon the fact that Dissolved Oxygen % Saturation had minimal change over the deployment period, we can be confident that the Dissolved Oxygen mg/L values are reasonably accurate, despite a 'marginal' ranking when compared with a QA/QC instrument at the end of the deployment period.
+- The dissolved oxygen (Figure 4) values ranged from a minimum of 12.08 mg/L to a maximum of 13.65 mg/L over the deployment period.
+With the percent saturation ranging between 91.8 and 100.0. - Dissolved oxygen (mg/L) is generally inversely proportional to water temperature. - For the entire deployment period dissolved oxygen values fell above the upper limit recommended by CCME Canadian Water Quality Guidelines for the Protection of Aquatic Life (cold water/other life stages - above 6.5 mg/L; cold water/early life stages - above 9.5 mg/L). - Lower dissolved oxygen values (mg/L) are considered to be solely a function of the naturally warmer water temperatures. - Based upon the fact that Dissolved Oxygen % Saturation had minimal change over the deployment period, we can be confident that the Dissolved Oxygen mg/L values are reasonably accurate.

-- The turbidity values (Figure 5) ranged from a minimum of 0.0 NTU to a maximum of 37.6 NTU. - During this deployment period, an effort was made to place the instrument away from the plunge pool and the influences of turbulent water. - The individual spikes in turbidity are insignificant short term events when natural stream debris and/or air bubbles from turbulent flow passed near the sensor.
+- The turbidity values (Figure 5) ranged from a minimum of 0.0 NTU to a maximum of 199.3 NTU. - During this deployment period, an effort was made to place the instrument away from the plunge pool and the influences of turbulent water. - The individual spikes in turbidity are insignificant short term events when natural stream debris and/or air bubbles from turbulent flow passed near the sensor.
 The events generally occur during the rising leg of the hydrograph, presumably resultant from precipitation events.

-- The stage or water level ranged from a minimum of 0.94 m to a maximum of 1.29 m.
-The flow or discharge ranged from a minimum of 0.06 m3/s to a maximum of 2.47 m3/s (Figure 6). - The increase in stage and flow presumably result from precipitation and/or snowmelt events. - Stream flow is within normal range.
+- The stage or water level ranged from a minimum of 0.97 m to a maximum of 1.31 m.
+The flow or discharge ranged from a minimum of 0.10 m3/s to a maximum of 2.67 m3/s (Figure 6). - The increase in stage and flow presumably result from precipitation and/or snowmelt events. - Stream flow is within normal range.